arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 }
 ```

 The `preDelay` and `postDelay` parameters are configured for a proper operation per Modbus RTU specification.
-The method `RS485.setDelays(preDelayBR, postDelayBR);` is then called to correctly set RS-485 interface and use Modbus RTU on Opta™.
+The method `RS485.setDelays(preDelayBR, postDelayBR);` is then called to correctly set and use Modbus RTU over RS-485 interface on Opta™.
 In this example, such parameters are applied based on the message RTU framing specifications explained in depth in this [guide](https://modbus.org/docs/Modbus_over_serial_line_V1_02.pdf).

 The baud rate can be configured as `4800`, `9600`, and `19200`; in the current example, we are using a baud rate of `19200`, but it can be changed depending on the system requirements.
 The `SERIAL_8E1` defines the serial port parameters setting (8 data bits, even parity, and one stop bit).